 - RICHER AUDIO EXPERIENCE – The Apple-designed H2 chip pushes advanced audio performance even...

 - NEXT-LEVEL ACTIVE NOISE CANCELLATION – Up to 2x more Active Noise Cancellation than the previous...

 Missing battery percentage for AirPods case or case charge showing up as 0%

 This is another issue with some history.
 Many users find that the battery percentage information is missing for their AirPods.
 There is a difference in behavior here between AirPods Pro 2 and older AirPods.

 You cannot see the case battery on AirPods (except AirPods Pro Gen2) without an AirPod in the case (or both) and the case open.

-There is a known bug in the current iOS system which shows the AirPods case battery as 0% when you have the AirPods in your ears.
+A known bug in the current iOS system shows the AirPods case battery as 0% when you have the AirPods in your ears.

 If you are having issues seeing the battery percentage of your AirPods or the AirPods case due to software bugs, be sure to reset your AirPods and AirPods Pro.
 Many users report that a quick reset fixes this issue.

-Some AirPods Pro Gen 2 users have noticed that their charging case seems to lose battery charge at a faster rate than their older AirPods.
-This is again a known software bug from what we have read from other reports.
+Some AirPods Pro Gen 2 users have noticed that their charging case seems to lose battery charge faster than their older AirPods.
+This is, again, a known software bug from what we have read from other reports.